jeremylightsmith/exacto_knife/README.md

 ## Using

-After building, you can use ex_factor by calling:
+After building, you can use exacto_knife by calling:
 ```
-./ex_factor [REFACTORING] [PATH]
+./exacto_knife [REFACTORING] [PATH]
 ```

 e.g.
 ```
-./ex_factor consolidate_aliases ../my/path/to/an/elixir/file.ex
+./exacto_knife consolidate_aliases ../my/path/to/an/elixir/file.ex
 ```

 ## Contributing